arckiCriss/flamin-hot-cheetos/README.md

 # flamin-hot-cheetos
 open-source csgo internal assistance

-disclaimer: I am not responsible for anything that may occur as you will be breaking Valve's TOS!
+disclaimer: I am not responsible for anything that may occur; you will be breaching valve's terms of service

 overview: